npillmayer/gotype/syntax/README.md

 ----------------------

 TeX features a powerful macro language.
-For newcomers to TeX-typesetting its language may look cumbersome -- or even ugly or funny -- but it is well thought out and surprisingly versatile.
+For newcomers to TeX-typesetting its language may look cumbersome—or even ugly or funny—but it is well thought out and surprisingly versatile.
 It serves a couple of purposes, which we will discuss.